CRASHSpace/tuesday/_sweep/zone02/index.md

 showonindexas: link
 ---

- Zone 2 is “identity,” how to increase the chances they you're you and they're them.
+ The tasks in Zone two focus on questions of “identity,” how to increase the chances they you're you and they're them.
 One key step, using a [password manager](../zone00/password_manager.md), is included in the [weekly basics]((../zone00/index.md).

 {% include zone_02.md %}